TIE KNOTS THE FUN AND EASY WAY

 Migration and Websites

 Grog, his dentist wife Anthea, and their four young children migrated to the USA in 1974.
 The family medical tradition was preserved by Sally who became an obstetrician in Austin TX.
 In 1995, when Grog was running an academic anesthesiology department in Tulane Medical School, he announced to his astonished department that they must have a website.
 As no one else had any idea what he meant, he created his first departmental website, followed soon after by the family website with a section devoted to tying sailing knots.
-Countless requests for additional sections on Fishing, Climbing, Scouting provided the stimulus; Grog's total hip and total knee surgery provided the enforced immobility and opportunity: Animated Knots by Grog was the born and rapidly became the most popular knots website.
+Countless requests for additional sections on Fishing, Climbing, Scouting provided the stimulus; Grog's total hip and total knee surgery provided the enforced immobility and opportunity: Animated Knots by Grog was born and rapidly became the most popular knots website.

 Disks and Downloads